1. First Steps

 Saving charts offline

 Before departure you can cache the sea chart offline along your route – coverage at sea is rare.
+YachtLog stores an overview of the whole route plus a 2 km radius around every waypoint at high zoom levels, where seamarks and hazards appear.
 The green tick always refers to the currently planned route: change ports or waypoints and it resets, so you cache again.

 5. The Route Editor

-In the route editor you shape the direct line into your real route – around the cape, through the shipping lane, into the bay:
+In the route editor you shape the direct line into your real route – around the cape, through the shipping lane, into the bay.
+Since version 1.3 it works on the same nautical chart as the course chart – with seamarks, buoys and lights, sharing one offline tile cache:

 - Add a waypoint: press and hold the map where you want it – the new point sticks to your finger and can be placed in the same movement.

-- Move a waypoint: tap the point (select), then drag – the pin follows your finger exactly.
+- Move a waypoint: press and hold the pin, then drag – it follows your finger exactly.

-- Delete a waypoint: select the point and tap the bin icon.
+- Delete a waypoint: tap the point (select) and tap the bin icon.

 - Undo: the undo arrow takes back every step – as often as you like.